openanalytics/assemble-logs/README.md

 The `-a/--after` argument may seem superfluous since we can do the same with a filter on `.ts` as seen above.
 However, it is difficult to extract the `.ts` part of the filter in order to filter out _files_ (as opposed to _records_).
+Much time can be saved by filtering out entire files so that they need not be decompressed and their contents processed.
 `-a` should thus be used instead of a jq filter when you want to filter out records before the given timestamp.
-This will not only filter files but also records.
+This will apply the same filter on individual records.

 ```
 $ assemble-logs assemble logs/all.log -a 2022-01-31T12 | less -r
 ```

-This thus outputs formatted records starting with:
+This outputs formatted records starting with:
 ```
 Jan 31 12:00:00.151 DEBG [poller] Poll
         poller: 8160